“We Had to Stop Dreaming and Make a Decision.”

 On a higher level, we say that Graff is inspired by traditional craftsmanship and modern industry.
 We find great inspiration in this meeting between new and old.
 The clean, stainless brewhouse placed in an old wooden building is a good example of that.

-PKW: What was the biggest challenge in opening the brewery and how did you overcome it?
+PKW: What was the biggest challenge in starting your Norwegian brewery and how did you overcome it?

 GB: The lack of predictability over the first 12 to 18 months of business was really challenging.
 We felt we always ran into new problems that needed to be solved.
 These issues, of course, forced us to take away focus from our core activities like sales and production.
 The struggle sometimes makes you feel alone and there have been situations where we had to dig deep for motivation.
 By helping each other and solving one problem at a time, we’ve overcome all challenges so far.